-Legal Proceedings, Brexit Talks & Pound Volatility
+Legal Proceedings Brexit talks Pound Volatility

 The European Union has launched legal proceeding against the UK after Parliament voted through the Internal Markets Bill, which includes plans to override parts of the already agreed Brexit Divorce Bill Treaty.